 The organization conducted two separate Syntegrations to tackle these challenges.
 For the first Syntegration, they invited stakeholders from both inside and outside the company to participate.
 During this Syntegration, the client gained a deep understanding of physician loyalty to the legacy therapy, how it had won their confidence, and how they might be able to establish the same loyalty to the new treatment.
 They also gained a greater understanding of the reimbursement challenges for the next-generation brand so that they could develop a practical reimbursement approach.
 In the second Syntegration, the client brought together its employees from multiple functions in 10 different countries to focus and align on creating an actionable plan that would accelerate the conversion strategy.
 Together they created the vision, strategies, messages, and actions that would successfully turn around the stalled conversion.

-The first Syntegration enabled the company to win the hearts and minds of prescribers for the new therapy; doctors literally “switched in the room” during the Syntegration, and reimbursement was secured for the new gold standard therapy.
+The first Syntegration enabled the company to win the hearts and minds of opinion leaders and experts for the new therapy.
 The second Syntegration changed the course and speed of the brand conversion plan.
-The team was able to think globally, act locally, and implement a freshly aligned, integrated plan.
-They executed the plan precisely, and today the new therapy is a $2B blockbuster drug – and growing, while the previous therapeutic still performs at >40% of its pre-loss-of-exclusivity peak year-on-year revenue.
+The team was able to think globally, act locally, and implement a freshly aligned, integrated strategy.
+They quickly went from a plan that was off-track both in terms of content and execution, to a far better-informed plan that they executed precisely.
+Today the new therapy is a $2B blockbuster drug – and growing.
+At the same time, the legacy therapy still performs at >40% of its pre-loss-of-exclusivity peak year-on-year revenue.

-Subscribe for all our latest insights.
+Subscribe for all our latest Forbes articles, whitepapers, and more.